spiceai/spiceai/docs/PRINCIPLES.md

 Spice.ai is designed to be extended.
 All components are behind well-defined interfaces, and new components can be added dynamically without code changes to the core project.

-### First class model and data versioning
+### Leverage data and model versioning

-Spice.ai prioritizes seamless data & model versioning.
-Versioning mechanism is considered to be a first-class citizen of Spice.ai.
+Spice.ai utilizes data and model versioning to ensure your ML applications are trackable, comparable and traceable.